joeycoakleyavi/Ansible_Example/README.md

 ```

 ## GSLB Infrastructure Configuration
 At the time of writing this document, any GSLB configuration must be done via the GSLB leader.
-The leader site is defined in the [GSLB vars file.](gslb-infrastructure-varsyml).
+The leader site is defined in the [GSLB vars file.](#gslb-infrastructure-varsyml)

 <img src="images/gslb_infrastructure_folder_structure.png" width="200">